Q. What services do you provide?

 A. I work with mainly children ages 10 and up, through adulthood.

 Q. Do you accept insurance?
 How much does therapy cost?

-A. I am an in-network provider for Blue Cross and Blue Shield insurance, and Medicare.
+A. I am an in-network provider for Blue Cross and Blue Shield insurance.
 Fees for therapy through these insurances are set by the insurance company and the cost and your copay can be determined by contacting your insurance company.
 I discontinued the direct relationships I had with other insurance companies over ten years ago.
 The dollar value of mental health insurance reimbursements have steadily declined over the last couple of decades and no longer provide the support for therapy they once did.
 Additionally, they usually require detailed information about your symptoms, history, and treatment.
 Some policies provide reimbursement for what are called “out-of-network providers.”
 If this is your situation, I will provide a statement that can be submitted to your insurance provider for reimbursement.
 My fees, commensurate with my training and experience, are discussed in the first session.

 Q. Does your treatment blend with AA or with psychiatric medication treatment?

 A. Yes, I work collaboratively with such treatments, which are often excellent counterparts to psychotherapy.

 Q. Are my sessions confidential?

 A. Yes.
 Your insurance company, if you decide to utilize insurance, is privy to some of your personal information.
 Otherwise, your information is kept in strictest confidence, only to be released by you if you so desire, via your endorsement on a signed release of information form.